 Shortly after the preparations for the La Plata cast had begun, in January of 1912, the Spanish ambassador was ordered to request a Diplodocus from Carnegie on behalf of King Alfonso XIII (Pérez García and Sánchez Chillón 2009).
 In marked contrast to Argentina, public interest in the Spanish Diplodocus was far greater than it had been in any country since France (Nieuwland 2019:243–246).
 The Madrid cast was prepared concurrently with the Argentine cast and sent to Spain in September of 1913.
 Holland and Coggeshall, who arrived in Madrid on 11 November 1913, were treated as guests of honor, and took longer to complete their work than they had in La Plata due to numerous social obligations (Coggeshall 1951c:314).
 The cast was complete by 28 November and donated in absentia to the monarch who was nominally the cast’s recipient.
 On 2 December 1912, Queen María Cristina and her daughter, Infanta Beatriz, opened the new museum hall containing the Diplodocus, which was perhaps the closest thing to an official unveiling of this specimen (Pérez García and Sánchez Chillón 2009:140).

-The outbreak of World War One put an end to Carnegie’s arbitration campaign, and affected him deeply as a person: he retreated almost entirely from public life to his New York apartment, where he died in 1919.
+The outbreak of World War I put an end to Carnegie’s arbitration campaign, and affected him deeply as a person: he retreated almost entirely from public life to his New York apartment, where he died in 1919.
 As a consequence, the Diplodocus donation scheme came to a halt.
 It had been a great success, however: Holland was later to write to Carnegie’s widow Louise that “Your dear husband once said to me: ‘I never got as much pleasure or as much publicity from so small a sum of money as I have through your happy thought of making replicas of the animal, which bears my name’.”
 (Holland 1928).

 By the time of his death, Carnegie had mostly succeeded in giving away his fortune, and it soon became clear that the museum’s previously luxurious financial circumstances were to be exchanged for relatively spartan ones.
 The continuing funding from Carnegie’s trust “certainly did not allow the natural history museum to keep up its competition with New York’s AMNH” (Nieuwland 2019:250).
 As noted by Gangewere (2011:24), Carnegie’s gifts to his Institute and Library during the last 20 years of his life amounted to $11,729,470 (about $200,000,000 in current dollars); but in the 20 years after his death, only an additional $1.4 million (in the dollars of the time) was provided – at 12% as much – and relatively little of this would have gone to the Natural History Museum.
 While Holland had considered closing the Carnegie Quarry, near Vernal, as early as 1917 (Carpenter 2018:13), the reduction in funding must have played some part in the eventual decision to abandon it in 1922.